 Connect the cold water supply using 3/4 inch National Pipe Thread "NPT" to the fitting marked "C" (COLD).
 For ease of removing the water heater for service or replacement, connect the water pipes with a coupling called a union.
-We recommend using a dielectric-type union (available at local hardware stores).
-Dielectric unions can help prevent corrosion caused by tiny electric currents common in copper water pipes and can help extend the life of the water heater.
+We recommend using a dielectric-type union (available at your local plumbing supplier).
+Dielectric unions can help prevent corrosion caused by tiny electric currents common in copper water pipes and can help extend the life of the water